14 January 2020 / 0 min read

 To grow and scale your business, you’re not just targeting potential customers but also prospective employees.
 Your website is a great place to showcase your company culture other than just outlining core values and mission statements.
 It’s about showing real-world examples of how employees interact with each other and follow the company vision.

 Part of the culture at Zonos is that we are responsible for customer success and strive to reach everyone.
-We value team effort and open communication.
+We value a team effort and open communication.
 We strive to keep everyone aligned and bought into the company vision.
 Our about us page is dedicated to the people at Zonos.
 We are both Decoders and Zonuts, defining what that means is important to helping us recruit amazing people who will fit in with our company culture.

 Acknowledge your collaborators and any trusted partners that contribute to the success of your company on your website.
 Give recognition where it’s due, and attract any new potential business relationships that can be cultivated.